backand/docs/docs/apidocs/customactions.md

             type="file" accept="*/*" style="width: 83px;"/>
     </div>
 ```

-You can review this example in [simple-noterious-app](https://github.com/backand/simple-noterious-app)
+See this code in action in the Noterious app: [simple-noterious-app](https://github.com/backand/simple-noterious-app)

 # Transactional Database Scripts